 Cast Iron Manifold Repair – Welding

-- Begin with the 72 rods – they are formulated to join contaminated and heat-affected cast iron, making it ideal for burnt and cracked exhaust manifolds.
+- Begin with the 72 rods – they are formulated to join contaminated and heat-affected cast iron, making them ideal for burnt and cracked exhaust manifolds.
 If you have dirty cast iron that you need to weld, the 72 rod is ideal for bonding to the metal with its high porosity.

-- Use the 77 rod to reinforce the weld – the 77 is crack-resistant, very strong, and porosity-free.
+- Use the 77 rods to reinforce the weld – the 77 is crack-resistant, very strong, and porosity-free.
 The specially designed coating converts impurities into slag.
 The 77 rods are softer than nickel rods, allowing them to stretch up to 300% more to prevent the base metal and weld from cracking.

 - Let the weld cool naturally and try to keep it out of the wind to allow it to cool slowly.